The following is a random sample of typical questions I get from readers.

 What happens to Max after the sixth novel?

-That said, I aspire to write a new series.
+I’m currently writing a new series.
 There is a character in The Russian Assassin series who I’d like to spin off into a separate, stand-alone series, albeit in the same ‘world’ as Max.
 Any guesses who that character might be?

 I’d also like to write a completely distinct modern whodunnit story, sort of Nero Wolf meets Sherlock Holmes in the 21st century coupled with the pacing of a Dan Brown thriller.
 I’ve got the two main characters defined (e.g. Holmes and Watson, Wolf and Archie) along with the milieu and the sketch of a mystery, but it will take me a while to get it done.
 It is a passion project for my passion project if you know what I mean.